rust-cli/book/src/tutorial/packaging.md

 when a user downloads our release builds, they will get a `.tar.gz` file that only contains binary files.
-So, in our example project,
+In our example project,
-they will just get a single `grrs` file they can run.
-But there are some more files we already have in our repository that they might want to have.
+they will just get a single `grrs` file they can run, but there are more files we already have in our repository that they might want to have.
-The README file that tells them how to use this tool, and the license file(s), for example.
+The README file that tells them how to use this tool and the license file(s), for example.
 Since we already have them,
 they are easy to add.

-There are some more interesting files that make sense especially for command-line tools,
+There are more interesting files that make sense, especially for command-line tools.
-though:
-How about we also ship a man page in addition to that README file, and config files that add completions of the possible flags to your shell?
+How about we ship a man page in addition to that README file and config files that add completions of the possible flags to your shell?
 You can write these by hand,
 but _clap_, the argument parsing library we use